hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 But balls of resin also perform random walks.
-They will tend to wander from regions of high concentration to regions of low concentration, since (as discussed in the main text) a drop of random walkers spreads out.
+They will tend to wander from regions of high concentration to regions of low concentration, since (as discussed in the main text) a cloud of random walkers tends to spread out.
 Since the layer below will tend to have more resin balls (according to the barometric distribution), there will be a upward spread of walkers.